thorstenrie/ts-seedbox/README.md

 - For the container, the user will be automatically created in the container build
 - For the host system, you need to create the user, group and change the owner of `$TS_RT_CLIENT_HOME`
+- It is recommended, for security reasons, to have a new user namespace for the container, which is mapped to the host system uid and gid.
+Multiples of 2^16 with size 2^16 are a reasonable mapping of the container user namespace on the host system uid and gid.
+As example, container uid and gid `0` to `65535` can be mapped to the host system starting with uid and gid `524288` and size `65536`
+- In this case, the rtorrent uid and gid on the host system is different from the uid and gid in the container.
+On the host system, the rtorrent uid and gid must correspond to the user namespace mapping.
+- In the following, the above mapping is assumed.
+Therefore, on the host system, rtorrent uid and gid is `524955` (524288 + 667).

-To create the group and user, run
+To create the group and user on the host system, run

-    # groupadd -r --gid 667 rtorrent
+    # groupadd -r --gid 524955 rtorrent
-    # useradd -r --uid 667 --gid 667 -s /usr/bin/nologin rtorrent
+    # useradd -r --uid 524955 --gid 524955 -s /usr/bin/nologin rtorrent

 Next, change the owner of `$TS_RT_CLIENT_HOME` to the new user

-    # chown 667:667 "$TS_RT_CLIENT_HOME"/download
+    # chown -R 524955:524955 "$TS_RT_CLIENT_HOME"/download

 ### Build container image

 The container image `rt_client` is build with [podman-build](https://docs.podman.io/en/latest/markdown/podman-build.1.html).
-With the flags `--pull` and `--no-cache` we explicitely require the base image to be pulled from the registry and build from start.
+With the flags `--pull` and `--no-cache` it explicitely requires the base image to be pulled from the registry and build from start.

     # podman build --pull --no-cache -t rt_client ./rt_client/

 ### Create pod